 The volume of entries we receive does not allow us to provide feedback on the evaluation of individual recipes.

 Yes, but only one eligible product is required.
 See the Eligible Products page on NeighborhoodToNation.com for a complete listing of products.

-Yes, you should indicate suggested amounts in your recipe ingredient list/garnish list and address it in your preparation instructions.
+Yes, if we reach out to get your recipe details, you should indicate suggested amounts in your recipe ingredient list and address it in your preparation instructions.
 This will allow the judges to evaluate the recipe as you intended.

 No, if an accompaniment is needed for your recipe, please include it in your ingredient list indicating the suggested amount and address in your preparation instructions.
-This will allow testing kitchens to understand your intentions for how the accompaniment goes with your dish.
+This will allow the judges to understand your intentions for how the accompaniment goes with your dish.

-Yes, please clearly indicate this additional time in your preparation instructions.
+Yes, clearly indicate this additional time in your preparation instructions.

 No, all recipe preparation and cooking must be done with indoor restaurant appliances.
 (E.g. ovens, flat top ranges, tilt braiser, etc.)

-No, recipes that contain eggs, baking mixes, flour, refrigerated or frozen cookie dough or other fresh dough products must include a baking or cooking step.
+No, recipes that contain eggs, baking mixes, flour, refrigerated or frozen dough or batter products must include a baking or cooking step.

 See the Eligible Products page on NeighborhoodToNation.com for a complete listing of products.